Sayoojyam: Plot

-Rama (Jayabharathi) believes that her lover Balan (M G Soman) and child are dead.
-She is persuaded by her parents to marry Rajan (Jayan).
+Rama believes that her lover Balan and child are dead.
+She is persuaded by her parents to marry Rajan.
 Unfortunately she can't conceive a second time.She's shocked when Rajan brings his blind friend home for treatment -for he is none other than her old lover.
 She also learns that her child is in fact alive and in an orphanage.

 She begins visiting the child secretly.
 When Rajan learns the truth he forbids her from seeing the child again.
 But when her son falls sick and calls for her, she has to break all promises to run to his bedside.
 Rajan accepts Rama's son as his own and brings his wife and child home.